• Skip to primary navigation

 Instructions

-• Brew the espresso or strong dark coffee (Some coffee makers have a Concentrated Brew function.).
-If you don't have an expresso machine, you can use instant espresso powder- dissolving it in warm milk instead of water creates a stronger taste.
+• Brew the espresso or strong dark coffee (Some coffee makers have a Concentrated Brew function.)
+If you don't have an expresso machine, you can use instant espresso powder.
+Allow to cool

-• Drizzle the white chocolate mocha sauce on the sides of the glass.
+• Pour the white chocolate mocha sauce into the glass (which must have a tight fitting lid.)
+If you want, you can drizzle it on the bottom of the glass.

-• Top with whipped cream and more white chocolate syrup (optional.)
-You can also sprinkle some white chocolate curls on top.
+• Optional: Top with sweetened whipped cream and more white chocolate syrup.
+You can also sprinkle some white chocolate curls on top and dust with cocoa or coffee powder.

 Notes